IvanAlekhin/tiny_project_example/README.md

 - ```$ pipenv shell```

 ## Usage
-Before this stage I assume that your virtualenv is activated (pipenv shell).
+Before this stage I assume that your virtualenv is activated.

 Run with your own file:
 ```